ksaua/remock/README.md

 Another use-case is for controlling which beans are defined and lifecycled when a `@ComponentScan` is used.

-`@Reject` can also be used for a field, though a reason why you would do this alludes me. `@Reject` is repeatable.
+`@Reject` can also be used for a field, though I cannot see a reason why you would. `@Reject` is repeatable.

 ## Grouping common mocks